Australian bushfires: The canary building the coal mine | DW | 10.01.2020

 Jack says fire-ravaged streets like his look the same across the country: "There's the rubble of the houses, the corrugated iron from the roof collapsed on top of it, all the timber's been incinerated, the bush around is completely denuded and black."

-As the Australian bushfires continue to lay towns to waste, savage ecosystems, take human lives and kill billions of animals, environmentalists say one of the world's worst climate offenders has become a grave example of its impacts.
+As the Australian bushfires continue to savage towns and ecosystems, take human lives and kill billions of animals, environmentalists say one of the world's worst climate offenders has become a grave example of its impacts.

 "There's a white hot anger across our community," Egan, a support worker for the elderly, says.
 "Not so much about the drought and fire, but the lack of climate change action across decades."